Cheese-tasting in Zurich, Switzerland

 I spent some time at Musik Hug Zürich, which sells all types of musical instruments in a multi-level store.
 It is a very beautiful music store, if you are interested in music or musical instruments I would definitely stop by.

 Around 5:30, I met my friend at the train station and ate a hurried supermarket salad dinner with her.
-I then joined her and her coworkers at an interns’ event near the University of Zurich’s campus.
-In the evening we took the train home to Baden and spent a rainy evening in my friend’s apartment.
+Then, we joined her coworkers at an interns’ event near the University of Zurich’s campus.
+Later, we took the train home to Baden and spent a rainy evening in my friend’s apartment.

 Landesmuseum Zürich